arXiv/arxiv-submission-core/docs/source/announcement_process.rst

     the submission will return to the **Submitted** state.

 Scheduled
-    Any submissions in the **Submitted** state at the publication cut-off time (currently 2PM ET) will be automatically scheduled for publication on the same day (currently 8PM ET).
-Any remaining submissions in the **Submitted** state at the next-day cutoff (currently 8PM ET) will be scheduled for publication on the following day.
+    Any submissions in the **Submitted** state at the announcement cut-off time (currently 2PM ET) will be automatically scheduled for announcement on the same day (currently 8PM ET).
+Any remaining submissions in the **Submitted** state at the next-day cutoff (currently 8PM ET) will be scheduled for announcement on the following day.

-Published
+Announced
-    The automated publication process runs daily, currently at 8PM ET.
-Any submissions scheduled for the current day will be updated with their arXiv ID and version, and a publication timestamp.
-At that time, the submission is considered **Published**.
+    The automated announcement process runs daily, currently at 8PM ET.
+Any submissions scheduled for the current day will be updated with their arXiv ID and version, and an announcement timestamp.
+At that time, the submission is considered **Announced**.
 No further changes may be made to a submission in this state.